apache/dubbo/dubbo-plugin/dubbo-plugin-cross-thread/README.md

 # Dubbo Plugin Cross Thread

-`dubbo-plugin-cross-thread` copy dubbo.tag cross thread lightly .
+`dubbo-plugin-cross-thread` copy dubbo.tag cross thread lightly . this plugin will conflict with skywalking and ttl .

 ## Integrate example
 ### scan annotation by byte-buddy